 How do timelines affect cost?

-- Faster compliance approvals (extra coordination, documentation, rework)
+- Faster compliance approvals requiring additional coordination

 Is native mobile required?

-- Extra QA/device coverage and release management
+- Additional QA, device coverage, and release management overhead

 Where do I start?